redlure/redlure.github.io/redlure-console/domains_servers.md

 # Servers
-Stand up [redlure-workers](https://github.com/redlure/redlure-worker) on separate servers and then add them to the servers page so that the server/console can communicate with them.
+Deploy [redlure-workers](https://github.com/redlure/redlure-worker) on separate servers and then add them to the servers page so that the server/console can communicate with them.
 Adding a new server requires:
 * IP address of the server running the redlure-worker API
 * Alias or nickname for the server
 * Port the worker API is running on